Frequently Asked Questions

 What about individual privacy?

-Using recognized research-based protocols approved by the Washington State University Institutional Review Board, personally identifiable information such as the specific physical address of the incident, individual names, and the unique incident number will be anonymized in the database, on the public data dashboard, and in downloaded data sets.
+Using recognized research-based protocols approved by the Washington State University Institutional Review Board opens a new window, personally identifiable information such as the specific physical address of the incident, individual names, and the unique incident number will be anonymized in the database, on the public data dashboard, and in downloaded data sets.
 This protocol protects community members, subjects, and officers alike.

 What protections are in place to ensure agencies do not violate HIPAA?